-King’s Ely Octagon School, Dubai will have a music specialism, taught throughout each school year.
-Space Zero are creating a large music department over two floors, made up of multiple music practice rooms, as well as ensemble spaces, areas for music technology and recording studios.
-There will also be three black boxes for performances and a 600 seat auditorium linked to the drama department under the school’s performing arts umbrella.
+With a music specialism taught throughout each school year, we’re creating a large music department over two floors, made up of several practice rooms, ensemble spaces, areas for music technology and recording studios.
+There will also be three black boxes for performances and a 600-seat auditorium linked to the drama department under the school’s performing arts umbrella.

 History, innovation and culture – the interior design of the new school will pay homage to these three distinctive influences to offer a state-of-the-art learning environment.